maf946/IST-220-Labs/Lab4/Lab4Instructions.md

 ### When you’re acting as the server…

+Follow one of the two subsections below.

+#### If you and your partner are both connected to the PSU Wi-Fi network

+Randomly select a port other than 12000 and replace 12000 in the TCPServer.py code.

+#### If you and your partner are not both connected to the PSU Wi-Fi network

 Depending on how your Internet connection is configured, it may be difficult for people to connect to your server because of NAT or firewall issues.
 To fix this, we’ll be using the (free) service, Packetriot, when running the server.
-I encourage you to review the official “[Getting Started with Packetriot](https://docs.packetriot.com)” documentation, which includes a video.
+I encourage you to review the official “Getting Started with Packetriot” documentation, which includes a video.
 However, what follows is a distillation of the key steps you must follow.

 Please sign up for an account at [https://packetriot.com/signup](https://packetriot.com/signup).
 Use whatever email account you’d like; you’ll need to click a verification link sent to that account.
 Obviously, don’t forget the password you use to create the account.